Conspiracy of silence (expression)

-Some instances of such a practice are sufficiently well-known or enduring to become known by their own specific terms, including code of silence for the refusal of law enforcement officers to speak out against crimes committed by fellow officers and omertà, cultural code of organized crime in Sicily.
+Some instances of such a practice are sufficiently well-known or enduring to become known by their own specific terms, including the code of silence, the refusal of law enforcement officers to speak out against crimes committed by fellow officers, and omertà, the cultural code of organized crime in Sicily.

+Compare the Streisand effect, where deliberate efforts to suppress a particular topic or information result instead in increased awareness of the subject.

 Examples

 Examples of the use of the term vary widely and include: